 In 2013 (based on the previous calendar year) the LOHVE Network was keen to determine how many services allocated uniforms to their volunteers.
 64.7% of participating agencies said 'Yes'.
-Unfortunately, we didn't ask what colours, so in 2014 we posed this question.
+Unfortunately, we didn't ask what colours, so in 2014 we also asked what colour the volunteer uniform was..
 This time we learned that 52% of participants said that they had volunteers in uniforms and the most popular colour was red, followed closely by blue with a smaller number stating that their health service volunteers uniforms were orange, green or purple.